osg-htc/docs/docs/security/host-certs/lets-encrypt.md

 There are some cases in which you might need an alternative to running `certbot` as above.
 For example:

-- you have a web server running on port 80 that you do not want to shut down during renewal
+- You have a web server running on port 80 that you do not want to shut down during renewal
-- you cannot open up port 80 during renewal
+- You cannot open port 80 during renewal
-- you want a wildcard certificate
+- You want a wildcard certificate
-- you want to run the renewal on a different machine than where the cert will be used
+- You want to run the renewal on a different machine than where the certificate will be used

 [Certbot plugins](https://certbot.eff.org/docs/using.html#getting-certificates-and-choosing-plugins) may help in these cases.